What’s more important?

 Keep in mind though, what qualifies as great content is constantly changing.

-In particular, video is an extremely effective tool for both content marketing and SEO.
+In particular, a video is an extremely effective tool for both content marketing and SEO.

-We are bound to see further diversity of content across the Web as time wears on.
+We are bound to see a further diversity of content across the Web as time wears on.

 As that happens, you can bet on one thing:

 The search engines are going to continue to develop right alongside whatever new trends show up.

 A video is one example, social media is another.

 Social media is, of course, a crucial digital marketing linchpin.

 In addition to doing so much else, social media serves as “the glue” between SEO and content marketing.

 Google simply realized that 95% percent of all activity on the Internet happens on social media so they might as well factor it into their algorithms.